Help Center/ Elastic Cloud Server/ FAQs/ Network Configuration/ How Do I Configure DNS for an ECS?

 Scenarios

-By default, the IP address of the DNS server used to resolve domain names of file systems is automatically configured on ECSs when creating ECSs.
+Configure a DNS server for resolving the domain name of an ECS.
+By default, the IP address of the DNS server is automatically configured when an ECS is created.
 No manual configuration is needed except when the resolution fails due to a change in the DNS server IP address.

 Procedure